-For our new Family Inventors’ Lab class, we have built a fun tool, which encourages the kids to tinker – see my last post for how kids play with a wind tube.
-This post is about the tinkering process we’re on to build and refine our wind tube.
+For our Family Inventors’ Lab class (a STEM class for preschool and kindergarten age), we have built a fun tool, which encourages the kids to tinker – see my last post for how kids play with a wind tube.
+This post is about the tinkering process we used to build and refine our DIY wind tube.

 We started with the directions from Exploratorium.
 We ordered from Amazon:

 We cut the acetate sheet, and assembled the tube with the hoops.
 Definitely a two person job.
 You can clamp the plastic between the inner and outer layer of the hoop, just like you would fabric.
 We then used clear packing tape to tape the seam.
-(We also taped over the metal clamps on the hoops, and we taped over the edges of the acetate sheet on one end, just so kids wouldn’t scrape themselves owhile playing.)
+(We also taped over the metal clamps on the hoops, and the edges of the acetate sheet on one end, just so kids wouldn’t scrape themselves while playing.)

 Then we needed spacers to lift the tube up off the fan.
 Exploratorium recommends wooden spacers that you cut a notch in.
-We didn’t have the wood or the tools handy at the moment, so we built spacers with Duplos and set the tube on those.
-You can see the Duplo spacers in the videos in this post.
-For our family, that worked fine.
-There were a few times our son knocked the tube off on accident, and the Duplo towers got broken apart, but they were easy to rebuild.
-However, for public use, we wanted something else, because we thought that if the Duplo towers got broken up, it might be hard for someone to figure out how to rebuild them.
-I wandered through a local Ben Franklin craft store, and found some giant clothespins (like these), which worked great.
-Easy to assemble and disassemble the wind tube.
-For our home use, this was great.
+We built spacers with Duplos and set the tube on those.
+(You can see them in the videos in this post.)
+For our family, that worked fine, because it was easy to rebuild them if they got knocked off.
+For class, I wanted something I didn’t have to rebuild.
+I found some giant clothespins (like these), which worked great.

-But, I wanted to test this with a large group of kids.
-So, I planned to take it to my class, with 1.5 – 2.5 year olds.
-I knew I needed to cover up the fan openings before taking this to a group, just in case someone tried to put rocks or beans or coins or something into the fan.
-(Or fingers, of course, though that wouldn’t be possible with this fan design, it might be with other fans!)
+When using the tube with 2 – 4 year olds, I need to cover up the fan openings, just in case someone tried to put rocks or beans or coins or something into the fan.
+(Or fingers, of course.
+That wouldn’t be possible with this fan design, but it might be with other fans!)
 I bought 1.5 yards of black tulle with pretty sparkles (like this), and we wrapped it over the fan, tying it off below with a twisted pipe cleaner.
-[The tulle does work great as safety proofing and looks fine, but it does diffuse the air flow from the fan a little, so some of the heavier things that would fly without the mesh on (a twirled pipe cleaner and the large plastic lid) don’t fly well with the mesh on.
-(We had to add wings to the pipe cleaner to fly it.)
-And the tops didn’t spin as well.
-I might remove the mesh if I had only older kids who could be trusted if told not to try dropping small heavy things in… ]
+The tulle does work great as safety proofing and looks fine, but it does diffuse the air flow from the fan a little, so some of the heavier things that would fly without the mesh on don’t fly well with the mesh on.
+I remove the mesh when I only have older kids who can be trusted if told not to try dropping small heavy things in…

-Yesterday, we took the wind tube to the Healthy Kids Healthy Families fair, and for four hours straight, we were surrounded by a non-stop flow of kids playing and experimenting with it.
-The under-one-year olds loved watching things fly up and out of the tube.
-The two-year-olds loved shoving things into the tube and watching them fly.
-The three-year-olds started to make observations on which items flew best.
-The four-and-ups would experiment with building things, tying things together, trying to put things in from the top, and so on.
-Some of the parents got caught into the experimenting too, folding paper helicopters and such to test what would fly.
-The kids played really well together – part of the point of this game is to put something in and LET GO, so there weren’t many issues with having to share something that someone was holding on tight to.
-They all played happily side by side.
+I’ve watched countless children age 1 – 10 play with this for hours.
+The under-one-year olds love just watching things fly up and out of the tube.
+The two-year-olds love shoving things into the tube and watching them fly.
+The three-year-olds start to make observations on which items flew best.
+The four-and-ups experiment with building things, tying things together, trying to put things in from the top, and so on.
+Some of the parents get caught into the experimenting too, folding paper helicopters and such to test what will fly.
+The kids play really well together – part of the point of this game is to put something in and LET GO, so there aren’t many issues with having to share something that someone was holding on tight to.
+They all play happily side by side.
 They don’t really need to take turns, as it works fine to have four or five things flying at the same time.

-Here’s some of the items we launched.
+Here’s some of the items we have launched.
+(See some video in our Wind Tube post.)
 We look forward to more play and experimentation to see what other items we can find or build that will fly well in our wind tube.